oslabs-beta/Privateer/README.md

 ### Installation

+- Clone this repository to the machine running your Kubernetes cluster.
-- If you don't have Prometheus and Grafana Installed:
+- Use of the Monitoring dashboard requires localhost access to Grafana on port 3000.
+If you don't have Prometheus and Grafana Installed, simply do the following:

   - Create a new `Monitoring` namespace using the command: `kubectl create namespace monitoring`
   - Run the command `kubectl get pods --namespace=monitoring` and note the names of your Prometheus and Grafana pods.